 After the 2002 season, Barber won Super Bowl XXXVII against the Oakland Raiders.
 He also holds the record for most consecutive starts by a defensive back.
 Barber was inducted into the Virginia Sports Hall of Fame in 2014.

 On May 8, 2013, Barber announced his retirement from football.
-After his retirement, Barber joined Fox Sports as a color analyst.
-He currently broadcasts NFL games with Chris Myers and contributes to studio programming on Fox Sports 1.
+After his retirement, Barber joined Fox Sports as a color analyst until the 2019 season.